mantidproject/mantid/docs/source/release/v4.1.0/sans.rst

 - Batch files created by exporting the runs table have the same order of keys as in the table.
 - Batch files no longer require an output name to load.
 When processing, an auto-generated name is used instead.
 - When the main save directory is changed, the add runs save directory is also updated.
 Add runs save directory can be still changed independently of the main save directory.
+- File type buttons are disabled when memory mode is selected to make it clearer that SANS will not save to file.

 Bug Fixes
 #########